mansan2000/recipe-generator/README.md

 > ```pip install -r requirements.txt```

 This will install all the necessary packages and their specific versions as specified in the requirements.txt file.

+7. Next run the init database file to create the local database that you will be using

+>  ```python initDatabase.py```

+8. Now you can run the application, open the url that flask gives in the terminal and the application is up and running

+> ```python app.py```